thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 20 February 2023
+### Daily Rundown on Tuesday, 21 February 2023

-- The average temperature today is 12.39˚C;
+- The average temperature today is 11.01˚C;
-- With highs of 13.23˚C and lows of 6.95˚C.
+- With highs of 11.14˚C and lows of 7.18˚C.
-- You can expect broken clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->